This page is meant to describe the development stack for PyBEL, and should be a useful introduction for contributors.

 Testing in PyBEL¶

 PyBEL is written with extensive unit testing and integration testing.
-Whenever possible, PyBEL prefers to practice test- driven development.
+Whenever possible, test- driven development is practiced.
 This means that new ideas for functions and features are encoded as blank classes/functions and directly writing tests for the desired output.
 After tests have been written that define how the code should work, the implementation can be written.

 Test-driven development requires us to think about design before making quick and dirty implementations.
 This results in better code.
 Additionally, thorough testing suites make it possible to catch when changes break existing functionality.